 GHANA TOGO BENIN

-Ghana, Togo, and Benin: these are our three ingredients for a great on-the-road adventure in the heart of West Africa!
-From Accra, the eccentric capital of Ghana, we will travel along the Gold Coast, a fascinating coastal region dotted with ancient castles dating back to the slave trade, before continuing the journey into Togo.
-From Lomé and its unusual voodoo market, the itinerary moves inland into tropical and savannah regions, where we will encounter the legendary Tamberma civilization: between Togo and Benin, we will explore their fortified tata villages, among the most photogenic mud houses in all of Africa.
-Back on the Benin coast, we will conclude the trip between Ganvié, the “Venice of Africa,” and Ouidah, the fascinating capital of the voodoo religion
+Ghana, Togo, and Benin: three destinations that come together to create an unforgettable overland adventure in the heart of West Africa.
+Starting from Accra, Ghana’s vibrant and eclectic capital, we will travel along the historic Gold Coast, a fascinating coastal region dotted with centuries-old forts and castles linked to the transatlantic slave trade, before continuing eastward into Togo.
+From Lomé and its famous voodoo market, the journey heads inland through tropical forests and savannah landscapes, where we will encounter the legendary Tamberma culture.
+Between Togo and Benin, we will explore the fortified tata villages, considered among the most photogenic traditional mud-brick settlements in Africa.
+The journey concludes along the Beninese coast, between Ganvié, often called the “Venice of Africa”, and Ouidah, the spiritual heartland of the voodoo religion.

 The BHS touch

-Three thin strips of land overlooking the Gulf of Guinea, three independent states that tell stories of a painful past and incredible ancestral cultures: our journey through Ghana, Togo, and Benin is a journey into the heart of African history and traditions!
-Between remote fortified villages immersed in nature and picturesque traditional markets, we will embrace the region’s astonishing cultural diversity, culminating in Ouidah with an exciting voodoo ritual!
+Three narrow strips of land overlooking the Gulf of Guinea, three independent nations shaped by both painful histories and extraordinary ancestral cultures: this journey through Ghana, Togo, and Benin offers a deep immersion into the traditions, spirituality, and historical memory of West Africa.
+Between remote fortified villages surrounded by nature and colorful traditional markets, we will experience the region’s remarkable cultural diversity, culminating in Ouidah with the opportunity to witness an authentic voodoo ceremony.

 Highlights